mrtysn/cv/README.md

-### 📝 Curriculum Vitae (CV)
+### 📝 Curriculum Vitae (CV) Template

-A CV template designed from scratch using Semantic UI and React, by Mert Yaşin 🪁
+A minimalistic CV / Resume template for academic and professional use, designed with React and Semantic UI by Mert Yaşin

 ### 🔗 Online Demo